sveltia/sveltia-cms/README.md

 ### Known issues

-- Auto-saving a draft entry isn’t implemented yet.
+- Auto-saving a draft entry is not implemented yet.
+- Duplicating an entry is not implemented yet.
 - Accessibility support is limited.

 ### Roadmap